interactitsoftware/incta/README.md

 ## First milestone implementation
 - Injecting whatever domain logic into the lambda handler, simple IoC using the Nodejs Global interface.
 Convention.
 Pattern Matching.
-- Decribing the domain entities, in a way, for aarts to know which one are of interest, so we can query over them (I call them refkeys)
+- Decribing the domain entities, in a way, for aarts to know which one are of interest, so we can query over them
-- Typescript async generators allowing for reporting (notifying clients etc) over the execution progress
+- Typescript async generators allowing for reporting (notifying clients etc) over the execution progress (yielding notifications, returning results)
 - Mixin patterns for merging / decorating each domain entitiy with necessary dynamo item keys.
 Thanks to [Nickolay Platonov](https://www.bryntum.com/blog/the-mixin-pattern-in-typescript-all-you-need-to-know/)
 - Dynamodb transactional operations, allowing for a domain entity with up to 23 refkeys
 - Queries: Mainly index preloading, implemented with 4 GSI used for describing all domain key properties of interest (currently 2 for string types and 2 of number types)
 - Keeping a history of all CRUD mainpulations, using versioning

-- Dynamodb trickery is mainly inspired by the talks of [Rick Houlihan](https://www.youtube.com/watch?v=HaEPXoXVf2k&t=1054s)
+- Dynamodb trickery is inspired by the talks of [Rick Houlihan](https://www.youtube.com/watch?v=HaEPXoXVf2k&t=1054s) and the [AWS Dynamodb best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html)
 ## Example usage
 - An air lines app, dealing with:
   - Flights